matthewvowels1/AI-Faces/README.md

 ## Important interpretation points

-The fitted trial strata are mutually exclusive: FACES, AI-white, and AI-non-white.
+The fitted trial variations are mutually exclusive: FACES, AI-white, and AI-non-white.
 The reported AI-diverse estimate is then pooled from all AI trials, so AI-white remains a subset of AI-diverse without duplicating observations in the mixed models.